fossabot/devidentify_avatar/README.md

 This is partially based on Pau Rodriguez's [gravatar plugin](https://github.com/prodrigestivill/roundcube-gravatar).

 It has been implemented as a Roundcube readonly hidden addressbook.
 You have to ensure this plugin is added into the latest entry in the main config (`$config['plugins']`).

-If so and any address book (LDAP, Google, etc...) already has an image for a contact it will first use that image and lastly if none is reported it will use Dev Identify.
+- If any address book (LDAP, Google, etc...) already has an image for a contact, it will use that image first.
+- If none is found, then it will use Dev Identify.

 Tested in Roundcube 1.4.0.